Orphan wells in Alberta, Canada: Environmental impacts of orphan wells

 Gas contamination from both active and orphaned wells, particularly hydrogen sulfide and methane, is increasingly attracting attention from Alberta government and the public.

 In addition to fugitive gas emissions, shallow aquifers can also be contaminated by gas, causing very serious issues.
 Groundwater contamination can be caused by casing leaks—such as integrity failures—of which orphaned wells are susceptible.
 However, because orphaned well-induced groundwater contamination is not reported annually, statistical data was not available as of 2018.
 In comparison, gas emissions are more easily monitored and tracked by operators.
 Despite the lack of groundwater contamination data, gas emission data collected by AER from oil and gas industry may potentially reflect areas of groundwater contamination.

 Fugitive gas emissions

 In the 1980s, Alberta's Energy Resources Conservation Board (ERCB)—the AER's precursor—warned of the dangers of fugitive gas emissions in 4,500 out of the 90,000 oil and gas wells in the province.
-The ERCB raised concerns of the increase in orphan wells in the 1980s and of the significant risks of GM in terms of contaminating useable groundwater.
+The ERCB raised concerns of the increase in orphan wells in the 1980s and of the significant risks of GM in terms of contaminating usable groundwater.